vndee/llm-sandbox/README.md

 - **Java** - Maven and Gradle dependency management
 - **C++** - Compilation and execution
 - **Go** - Module support and compilation
+- **R** - Statistical computing and data analysis with CRAN packages

 ### 🔌 LLM Framework Integration
 Seamlessly integrate with popular LLM frameworks such as LangChain, LangGraph, LlamaIndex, OpenAI, and more.